bloominstituteoftechnology/Sprint-Challenge-Advanced-React/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
 - [ ] Name three lifecycle methods and their purposes.